-Assianment 3: ( Oral resi ponse: recorded conversation Descriptors Demonstrates all the Band 2 qualities, together with insight, sensitivity, individuality and flair Band Mark Descriptors Band 1 15 14 Demonstrates all the Band 2 qualities, together with insight, sensitivity, individuality and flair shows complete engagement with both text and task Band 2 13 Sustains a perceptive, convincing and relevant personal response 12 shows a detailed critical appreciation of how the writer presents character or theme/ideas integrates specific, well-selected references for support Band 3 11 Makes a well-developed, detailed and relevant personal response 10 9 shows a clear and sustained understanding of how the writer presents character or theme/ideas makes specific and relevant references for support Band 4 8 Makes a reasonably developed relevant personal response 7 6 shows understanding of how the writer presents character or theme/ideas makes some appropriate use of textual evidence for support Band 5 5 Begins to develop a personal response to the task 4 3 shows some understanding of character or theme/ideas uses some textual detail for support Band 6 2 1 Attempts to communicate a basic personal response ' shows a basic understanding of character or theme/ideas makes a little reference to the text Below Band 6 0 makes a little reference to the text Does not meet the criteria for Band 6 DEIOM DAILU 0 U responses are very hesitant and/or digressive, showing a very limited understanding of task/text
+ponse: recorded conversation Descriptors Demonstrates all the Band 2 qualities, together with insight, sensitivity, individuality and flair Assignment 3: (Oral res ponse: recorded conversation Band Mark Descriptors Band 1 15 14 Demonstrates all the Band 2 qualities, together with insight, sensitivity, individuality and flair shows complete engagement with both text and task Band 2 13 Sustains a perceptive, convincing and relevant personal response 12 shows a detailed critical appreciation of how the writer presents character or theme/ideas integrates specific, well-selected references for support Band 3 11 Makes a well-developed, detailed and relevant personal response 10 9 shows a clear and sustained understanding of how the writer presents character or theme/ideas makes specific and relevant references for support Band 4 8 Makes a reasonably developed relevant personal response 7 6 shows understanding of how the writer presents character or theme/ideas makes some appropriate use of taytual ouidance for support Band 5 5 makes some appropriate use of textual evidence for support Begins to develop a personal response to the task Daliu 5 4 shows some understanding of character or theme/ideas 3 uses some textual detail for support Band 6 2 Attempts to communicate a basic personal response 1 shows a basic understanding of character or theme/ideas makes a little reference to the text Below Band 6 0 Does not meet the criteria for Band 6 responses are very hesitant and/or digressive, showing a very limited understanding of task/text www.papacambridge.com Cambridge International Examinations has taken great care in the preparation of this syllabus and assessment materials to avoid bias of any kind.
+To comply with the UK Equality Act (2010), Cambridge has designed this qualification with the aim of avoiding direct and indirect discrimination.